Featured Artist/Traveler: Janice Mason Steeves - Interview

 Where are your next upcoming adventures?
 Why are you excited about them?

 I’m developing a series of travel/painting workshops that I’m calling Workshops in Wild Places.
 I’m currently in the process of finalizing plans with these venues.
 As well, a website is being developed that will describe each workshop in more detail.
 These workshops are planned for Newfoundland, Scotland, the west coast of Canada, Nova Scotia, Mongolia and perhaps Iceland, We’ll stay in small and comfortable lodges in these remote locations where artists will be able to simply walk outdoors to experience the landscape.
 The focus will be on connecting to the land and translating that response into abstract paintings.

 And finally, how can people find out about your work and upcoming workshops?

 People can find out about my work by going to my website: janicemasonsteeves.com To find out about my workshops, it would be best to sign up for my mailing list for the latest news or to be on a workshop list.
 Go to News on my website.

-If you want to know more about artist residencies and how to apply and attend one, take my online course that covers everything you need to know!
-Click the button below.
+If you want to know more about artist residencies, click the button below.